Natnael772/pshare/README.md

 - This project is image sharing and social media platform.
 - It is designed to enable storing and sharing of images across the internet.
-- It is a project made for our cloud computing course.

 # Functionalities
 - Users will have their own account.